nikitavoloboev/data/sharing/my-workflow.md

 ## Task tracking
 - [2Do](../macOS/apps/2do.md) - Personal day-to-day tasks.
 Every task is actionable.
+- [Bee](https://www.neat.io/bee/) - GitHub issues.
+All issues I want to work on soon are put into __Next__ queue and I work through each one, one by one.
 - [Trello](../macOS/apps/trello.md) - Public and personal boards used for different projects centered around my one [Focus](../focusing/focusing.md) board.

 ## Time management